• Home

 Frequently Asked Questions

-What battery does the Alfa Giulietta key fob use?
+What battery does an Alfa Romeo Giulietta key fob use?

-Do I need to reprogram the fob after the swap?
+Do I need to reprogram the key after changing the battery?

 Related Articles